daidokoro/qaz/README.md

 ## How It Works!

-*qaze* get's uses a main _config.yml_ file as its source-of-truth.
-This file tells it what stacks it controls and what values to pass to those stacks.
+Qaze uses a main _config.yml_ file as its source-of-truth.
+The file tells it what stacks it controls and the values to pass to those stacks.

 ```yaml